illettante/tracker3/README.md

  ![Screenshot](screenshot.png)

+ I love the portability of jarred apps, and the prevalence of java on enterprise machines makes them a fun way to play with toys even on a work laptop with a draconian app whitelisty policy.

+ ## Features:

 > Modules and samples can be loaded by pressing DIR and navigating to the file.
 >
 > Hold shift to load IFF-8SVX and signed 8-bit RAW samples with no file extension.